 - Beginner yoga students may place your hand on your ankle instead of the floor.
 Clasp your ankles and use it to pull your body closer to your legs with each exhale.

 - For beginners, instead of touching the crown of your head to the floor, hanging it heavy may be a better option until you gain sufficient strength and flexibility to pull your body and head closer to the floor

 Caution: If you have a back or hip injury, you may want to avoid this pose as it can get rather strenuous especially for the hip muscles

-Goddess pose, also called Fierce Angle Pose is a powerful squat that helps to open and stretch the hips, strengthen the front thighs (quads) and ankles, and tone the buttocks.
+Goddess pose (Utkata Konasana), also called Fierce Angle Pose is a powerful squat that helps to open and stretch the hips, strengthen the front thighs (quads) and ankles, and tone the buttocks.
 It is a good beginner yoga pose for strengthening the entire body.

 Goddess pose also encourages proper posture and breathing with the opening of the shoulders and chest.
 This pose is particularly beneficial for women as it stimulates the pelvis to encourage better reproductive functions of the organs.